mvandermade/handy-commando/openjdk-windows.md

 Go to:
 - Right click My PC
 - Click Properties in the menu
+- In the left column choose advanced system properties.
 - Go to the tab Advanced.
 - Click button environment variables.
 Add to Uservariables: